Armaan-1993/brad-js/headfirst-javascript.md

 ## Chapter 12:

-* Object cinstructors are used to create many objects of the similar type.
+* Object constructors are used to create many objects of the similar type.
 It comes in handy during the creation of objects in bulk of the same type , with different properties.
 eg: Different varieties of cars of the same company

 * A constructor is quite similar to a function that returns an object: you define it once and invoke it every time you want to create a new object